zimfw/zimfw/modules/git-info/README.md

     zstyle ':zim:git-info' verbose yes

-In non-verbose mode, the 'untracked' context is not available (see Main Contexts below), and untracked files are also not considered for computing the 'dirty' context.
+In non-verbose mode, the 'untracked' context is not available (see *Main contexts* below), and untracked files are also not considered for computing the 'dirty' context.
 Using `git status` to check for untracked files can be [expensive](https://gist.github.com/sindresorhus/3898739).